lrochette/sweagle-ansible/README.md

 - if you set force_local_installation to true, be sure to put all required packages files in /files folder (see ./files/README.md for details)

 ## Test with
-ansible-playbook all-install.yml -i ./inventories/all-in-one/hosts.yml --check
+`ansible-playbook all-install.yml -i ./inventories/all-in-one/hosts.yml --check`

 (be aware that checks will fail on tasks requiring update to occur)

 ## For full installation (including prerequisites)
-ansible-playbook all-install.yml -i ./inventories/all-in-one/hosts.yml
+`ansible-playbook all-install.yml -i ./inventories/all-in-one/hosts.yml`

 - If localhost installation
-ansible-playbook all-install.yml -i ./inventories/all-in-one/hosts.yml --connection local
+`ansible-playbook all-install.yml -i ./inventories/all-in-one/hosts.yml --connection local`

 ## For SWEAGLE installation (prerequisites already installed)
-- check before that prerequisites are well installed, then: ansible-playbook all-install.yml -i ./inventories/all-in-one/hosts.yml --tags sweagle
+- check before that prerequisites are well installed, then:
+`ansible-playbook all-install.yml -i ./inventories/all-in-one/hosts.yml --tags sweagle`

 ## To install only a specific component or prerequisite
-ansible-playbook all-install.yml -i ./inventories/all-in-one/hosts.yml --tags "<COMPONENT>"
+`ansible-playbook all-install.yml -i ./inventories/all-in-one/hosts.yml --tags <COMPONENT>`

 Components available are:
 - elasticsearch